Lurë-Dejë Mountain National Park: Geography

-Flora and Fauna
+Flora and fauna

 The park shelters numerous species.
 Most important wildlife inhabiting the park includes the european brown bear, eurasian lynx, eurasian wolf, european pine marten, roe deer and western capercaillie.
 Small mammals include the red squirrel and edible dormouse.
 The twelve glacial lakes within the national park were formed during the ice age.
 They are located in the northeastern part of the nation in the Dibër County at an elevation between 1200 and 1500 m.
 Each lake carries a name associated with its most characteristic feature.

 Zall Gjoçaj, part of the expanded park, is an intensively fissured and mountainous landscape with a great variety of natural features including valleys, glacial lakes and dense forests without human intervention.
 Elevations in the area vary from 600 metres to over 2,000 metres above the Adriatic.
 The geomorphological conditions of the region reflects the dynamic geological history, tectonic movements and erosive activity of the rivers flowing through the park.

 Most of the area is covered by a mixture of beech, fir, pine, ash and maple trees growing on limestone and dolomite.
 The park's woods are important because they provide shelter for numerous fauna.
 Most notable amongst them is the brown bear and grey wolf.
 Other large mammals include lynxes, roe deers and birds such as the golden eagle.

 According to Albanian poet Gjergj Fishta, "Him/her who has not seen Lura, he/she has not seen Albania", meanwhile British renowned traveler Edith Durham has been quoted as follows: "When I came up the Qafë Lurë, I saw such a beautiful field, that I had never seen in any place of the Balkans".

-Post communism
+Post-communism

-However, following the fall of communism in the 1990s, the area suffered massive deforestation from illegal logging and forest fires that severely affected ecosystems.
-In fact, it is estimated that as much as 50% of the original Lura National Park has been destroyed.
+Following the fall of communism in the 1990s, the area suffered massive deforestation from illegal logging and forest fires that severely affected ecosystems.
+It is estimated that as much as 50% of the original Lura National Park has been destroyed.
 In 2014, the Government of Albania launched a controversial rehabilitation campaign including reforestation, roadwork, and the putting of new signs.

 Local stakeholders have criticized the project as merely superficial.
 In the meantime, local non-governmental organizations such as Ecovolis are trying to revitalize the park by planting of trees and removing debris around the lakes, some of which are drying up.
 Nature is also helping by naturally spreading seeds of new trees which are growing at different areas of the park.

-Accommodation consists of several family run hotels and guesthouses near the park in Fushe-Lure.
+Accommodation consists of several family run hotels and guesthouses near the park in Fushë-Lurë.
 The area around Lura features traditional tower houses, the once industrial mining town of Kurbnesh, Ottoman mosques, and a recently renovated Catholic Church.
 The region is also home to Albanian Independence signatory Dom Nikollë Kaçorri.

-In May 2002, Joseph Limprecht who served as the US Ambassador to Albania died from a heart attack, at the age of 55, while visiting Lure National Park.
+In May 2002, Joseph Limprecht, who served as the US ambassador to Albania, died from a heart attack, at the age of 55, while visiting Lure National Park.